Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Introduction

 \section{Introduction}

 Graphs are a widely used mathematical abstraction across nearly every branch of science.
 They are particularly effective for modeling the intricate and non-uniform interactions found in real-world data, where nodes stand in for objects and edges depict their connections.
-The growing recognition of the versatility of graph representations has sparked intense interest in Graph Neural Networks (GNNs)~\citep{scarselli}, driving innovation in deep learning for both geometric and graph-centric applications.
-Most GNNs exchange information between one-hop neighbors per layer to build node representations, hindering their ability to model long-range interactions.
-Indeed, the majority of GNN architectures have remained shallow compared to their counterparts in the Large Language Model~(LLM) and Computer Vision~(CV) literature, arguably due to the \textit{small world} effect~\citep{Watts1998} observed in most citation and social networks~\citep{citation_datasets}, which have traditionally been the focus of graph representation learning research.
-Generally speaking, despite comprising thousands of nodes, such networks have short average path lengths and high clustering coefficients, making it possible to process a high proportion of the network with only a few message-passing layers.
+The growing recognition of the versatility of graph representations has sparked intense interest in Graph Neural Networks (GNNs)~\citep{scarselli,Wu21}, driving innovation in deep learning for both geometric and graph-centric applications.
+Most GNNs, in particular variants based on a message-passing mechanism~\citep{gilmer17neural}, exchange information between one-hop neighbors per layer to build node representations.
+While they found wide success in analysing citation and social networks~\citep{citation_datasets}, one significant limitation concerns their capability of handling long-range dependencies, where interactions between distant nodes might be required to solve a task.
+Most existing datasets are not sufficient in assessing this: for instance, social networks, despite comprising thousands of nodes, often exhibit the \textit{small world} effect~\citep{Watts1998} with short average path lengths and high clustering coefficients.
+The node labels on these graphs usually possess a homophilic pattern where nodes tend to connect with ``similar'' or ``alike'' others \citep{mcpherson2001birds}, making it possible to propagate sufficient information for modelling with only a few message-passing layers.
+On the other hand, while connected nodes tend to have different properties on heterophilic graphs~\citep{zhu2020beyond,ma2022is}, solving the tasks in those cases do not necessarily require the handling of long-range dependencies~\citep{arnaiz2025oversmoothing}.